The electric and magnetic forces between moving charges

 For example, the speed of a wave in a string and the speed of sound in a medium are respectively:

-Now we are analysing an electromagnetic problem, so we might wonder whether v0 were the speed associated with the electromagnetic wave.
+Now we are analysing an electromagnetic problem, so we might wonder whether v0 is the speed associated with the electromagnetic wave.
 Here, the medium for the wave is vacuum.
 In a sense, kelec represents its elastic or restoring property, because the electric field acts to move the charges so that it reduces the volume over which the field acts.
 In the same metaphorical way, kmag is analogous to inertia: Faraday's law tells us that a magnetic field, once established, can produce electrical effects that act to maintain the magnetic field.

 Alternatively, we can go straight to Maxwell's equations, which tell us almost directly that the speed of light and other electromagnetic waves is: